How to place images in letters with Photoshop

 Naming the group.

-And back in the Layers panel, all of the layers we selected are now inside the group.
-You can twirl the group open and closed by clicking the arrow next to the folder icon:
+Your layers are now neatly organized inside the group.
+You can twirl the group open or closed using the arrow next to the folder icon.

 All of the shape and image layers are now in a group